Chamber of Commerce 64218422 | The Netherlands

 Bringing value to life

 <!-- Start of StatCounter Code for Default Guide -->

 <noscript><div class="statcounter"><a title="shopify

 analytics tool" href="http://statcounter.com/shopify/"

 <!-- End of StatCounter Code for Default Guide -->

 In research and developing aid impact will sustainable increase when synergy, integration, and cooperation between various stakeholders is optimised.

-The mission of Trimpact BV, a social enterprise, is to increase synergy and alignment of the various actors in the realization of development plans in developing countries.
-Trimpact provides a cloud based synergy and alignment tool, that captures development, research and humanitarian aid projects and interactions with enterprises.
-Secondly, we offer related services to the various actors to increase the triple impact: People, Planet, and Prosperity.
+The mission of Trimpact, a social enterprise, is to increase synergy and alignment of the various actors in the realization of development plans in developing countries.
+Trimpact provides a cloud based synergy and alignment tool, that captures development, research and humanitarian aid projects and interactions with enterprises, lessons learned and development plans.
+Secondly, we offer related services to the various actors to increase triple impact: People, Planet, and Prosperity.

 For that purpose we created the Ufahamu (Insights in Swahili) approach based on an online platform that can contribute to the realisation of different development plans (e.g. national plans and SDGs).
 When using the interactive, multidisciplinary and multilevel Development Synergy and Alignment Tool (DevSAT®), together with a state-of-the-art database (e.g. for Open Data) and an interactive Theory of Change, the outputs and impact of the actions of various stakeholders will increase.

 Mapping existing projects with relevant information for various stakeholders